-Council is an important part of the Seven Arrows social/emotional and conflict-resolution curriculum.
-The program allows students to further develop their own voices and their ability to express their feelings in a powerful, profound, and confident way.
+Critical to the wellbeing of our students, Council is at the core of the Seven Arrows social-emotional and conflict resolution curriculum.
+The program is derived from the Ojai Foundation’s circle way trainings, comprised of contemporary circle practices inspired by and on the shoulders of indigenous cultures.
+Council, allows students to further develop their own voices and their ability to express their feelings in a powerful, profound, and confident way.
 Each week, each grade level holds a 30-minute Council to help students gain confidence and take risks by talking about important topics.
 Council often provides an opportunity for students to work out among themselves feelings related to social pressures and conflicts.

 Council has been a tremendous asset to our program; it allows teachers to learn more about students and vice versa.
-Council topics have included “Do you feel you are part of a group or not part of a group?
-How does that affect you?”
-Students’ responses are poignant, deep, and often surprising.
-The program’s success has led to the facilitation of periodic staff Councils and parent Councils.
+Council topics have included:

 Students participate in developmentally appropriate structured mindfulness practices and activities.
 Led by a Seven Arrows trained mindfulness practitioner, students develop moment-by-moment awareness of their thoughts, emotions, sensations, and surrounding environment.
 These tools, with practice, help students thrive in stressful situations.
 They learn to not only expect, but manage stress by going beyond the conceptual mind to directly target their nervous system.